SINGROUP/CP2k_mtools/README.rst

 Requirements
 ------------

-- Python 2.7
+- Python 3.X (originally 2.7)
 - Atomic Simulation Environment (ASE), `https://wiki.fysik.dtu.dk/ase/ <https://wiki.fysik.dtu.dk/ase/>`_
 - pycp2k, `https://github.com/SINGROUP/pycp2k <https://github.com/SINGROUP/pycp2k>`_

 Installation
 ------------

 Put this directory containing the Python modules to your ``PYTHONPATH`` environment variable.
-Create file ``cp2k_common_params.py`` based on the file template in ``parameter_file_templates`` folder and place it to a directory that fits the scope in which you want to use those parameters (for example the root directory of a set of simulations).
+Create file ``cp2k_common_params.py`` based on the file templates in ``parameter_file_templates`` folder and place it to a directory that fits the scope in which you want to use those parameters (for example the root directory of a set of simulations).
+There are actually 2 sets of parameters the original one - used for NaCl systems - and more recent one called ``style_metallic`` - used for systems of organics on metallic substrates and CO-metallic tips - which has to be renamed to the original form, before usage.
 Make sure that directory is also in your ``PYTHONPATH``.

 Usage
 -----